divvun/lang-sme-ml-exp/README.md

 If you don't type a white space after `--first-word`, it will try to autocomplete the input and only then give a prediction per scenario.
 If the white space is a part of input, it will be considered a full word and prediction will start after it.

+## Setting up AWS

+Get your access credentials from someone.

+- Install `aws-cli`.
+- Run `aws config`
+- Paste the credentials in the order requested
+- Use eu-west-1 as the region
+- Leave other things (like output type) as default by hitting enter